vishwassingh45/Basic-DSA/Recursion/README.md

 8. Print Table .
 9. Calculate Power of 2
 10. Check whether the number is the power of 2 .
+11. Find Factorial using recursion.
+12. Print Fibonacci series using recursion.
 ```